 - Tie down or anchor outside objects that might fly about and injure someone.

-- Have a plan already established on which family member is responsible for your pets needs (who will grab the pet, the food, water, disaster preparedness kit, carrier, etc.).
+- Have a plan already established on which family member is responsible for your pet’s needs (who will grab the pet, the food, medications, water, disaster preparedness kit, carrier, etc.).

 - Know a safe place where your pets can go if you need to evacuate or seek shelter.
 Evacuation destinations may include a friend or family member’s home, going to a pet-friendly hotel, or temporarily housing your pet(s) at a boarding facility.
 Plan multiple routes to your safe destination.
-Review your evacuation plan and double-check emergency supplies – including bowls, water and food.
+Review your evacuation plan and double-check emergency supplies – including, medications, bowls, water, and food.

-- Bring pets inside; bring outdoor animals inside with a carrier ready large enough to turn around and lie down comfortably.
+- Bring outdoor animals inside with a carrier large enough for them to turn around and lie down comfortably.

-- Have a carrier at the ready.
-The portable carriers(s) should be ready to go at a moment’s notice.
-Practice loading cats and dogs in pet carriers before you have to.
+- Have a carrier ready.
+Portable carriers(s) should be ready to go at a moment’s notice.
+Practice loading cats and dogs into pet carriers before you have to.

 - If your family must evacuate, take your pets with you.